 “Shannon’s room was literally thrown together in a hurry because we moved into our empty apartment in the States 10 days before school commenced.
 Limited to our student budget and no-fixtures rental home, we created a cosy space with basic furniture and some colorful touches.

-The centre piece of the room is a basic white shelf, with some decorative cloth boxes that serve as drawers she can explore.
+The centerpiece of the room is a basic white shelf, with some decorative cloth boxes that serve as drawers she can explore.
 She loves to sit in front of this space and help herself to whatever interests her – it’s the perfect height for her to reach for things!

 “These pretty but classy wall decals (easily removable) brightened the bare white walls and helped personalize the space.
 We love owls because Shannon means ‘God is gracious’ and ‘wise little OWL’.
 More decals are placed strategically for me to point at while changing her diaper, which makes for a good distraction during a fussy change.”